instructure/instructure-ui/docs/contributor-docs/v10-upgrade-guide.md

 ### Component level color overrides

-If you had component level overrides of colors you need to migrate using the following table (codemods to automate this are coming soon):
+If you had component level overrides of colors you need to migrate using the following table:

 | Old                | New (v10)                     |
 | ------------------ | ----------------------------- |